CtrlK

 Specificity

-Names a domain (UI design) and mentions several actions (research, design tokens, audit, implementation), but these are listed as a pipeline rather than concrete user-facing capabilities.
-Terms like 'GC loops', 'sync points', and 'team-worker agent architecture' are internal implementation details rather than specific actions the skill performs for the user.
+It names a domain (UI design) and mentions some actions (research, design tokens, audit, implementation), but these are listed as a pipeline rather than concrete user-facing capabilities.
+Terms like 'GC loops', 'sync points', and 'team-worker agent architecture' are internal implementation details, not specific actions.

 2 / 3